OctopusDeploy/blog/blog/2019-10/octopus-release-2019.9-lts/index.md

 <h2>Octopus Deploy 2019.9 LTS</h2>

-Octopus Deploy `2019.6 LTS` is now available for teams running Octopus Deploy self-hosted, and we recommend this release for our self-hosted customers.
+Octopus Deploy `2019.9 LTS` is now available for teams running Octopus Deploy self-hosted, and we recommend this release for our these customers.
 Our [long-term support (LTS) program](https://octopus.com/docs/administration/upgrading/long-term-support) includes releases with six months of support, including critical bug fixes and security patches.
 They do not include new features, minor enhancements, or minor bug fixes; these are rolled up into the next LTS release.

 <a href="https://octopus.com/downloads" class="btn btn-primary btn-lg">Download now</a>